mcdviii/FreeCAD-Adjustable-Storage-Dresser/README.md

 - Adjustable for all material thicknesses.
 - Fully automated tab depth adjustment (changing material thickness changes tab depth by default).
-- All dimensions kept in an associated spreadsheet for easy repurposing.
+- All dimensions kept in an associated spreadsheet for easy adjustment & repurposing.
 - Shapes should hold true under any input dimension.
 - All fitment features (such as tab width & drawer depth) should automatically be calculated from:
   - Dresser Height
   - Dresser Width
   - Dresser Depth

   - Drawer Height
   - Drawer Width
   - Drawer Count Up